-Electronic information products have witnessed a relative saturated in the post pandemic era.
+- (2) Negative factors - A. Global inflation, the Russia-Ukraine war, and aggressive interest rate hikes in various countries pandemic era.
 Worse still is that global inflation and the destocking pressure facing brand owners may further drive down such products' price, which could indirectly lower the Company's profitability and increase the risk of overstock, rendering an unfavorable situation.